adsouza/longcv/adsouza-bio.md

 batches of data.
 Their biggest potential client needed the process to finish in under 3 hours, since they had to take down their user-facing web-app while it ran, but they had enough data that our code was taking nearly a full day to run!
 As you might expect, they were quite unhappy about this and refused to give us their business unless we could demonstrate that the process would finish in under 3 hours.
-Initially I got some easy wins by simply swithcing to a new version of the Java compiler and VM: going from JDK 1.2 to 1.3 gave us a big performance improvement for free!
+Initially I got some easy wins by simply switching to a new version of the Java compiler and VM: going from JDK 1.2 to 1.3 gave us a big performance improvement for free!
 Then I fiddled with various flags to the compiler and VM to squeeze out a surprising amount of additional performance, getting the clock time down to about half of what it used to be without even touching the code itself!